oluwaseun676/gitintro/README.md

 # gitintro
-this is for intro to github module 3
+I am editing this file.this is for intro to github module 3